jupiterjs/javascriptmvc-site/public/tutorials/mvc/mvc.controller.md

 @page mvc.controller Controller
 @parent mvc 3

-JavaScriptMVC's controllers are many things.
+CanJS's controllers are many things.
 They are a jQuery plugin factory.
 They can be used as a traditional view, making pagination widgets and grid controls.
 Or, they can be used as a traditional controller, initializing and controllers and hooking them up to models.
 Mostly, controller's are a really great way of organizing your application's code.

 Controllers provide a number of handy features such as: